 Differential equations (or DEs, for short) are equations involving an unknown function and one or more of its derivatives; it describes the behaviour of the function using its rate of change.

-Oftentimes it’s easier to describe behaviour of systems by how they change in time and space instead of their present behaviour.
-So as a result DEs are commonly used as mathematical models of phenomena, because of how useful they are to predict and control the future behaviour of systems and events.
+Often it’s easier to describe system behaviour by how they change in time and space, instead of their present behaviour.
+As a result, DEs are commonly used as mathematical models, because of how useful they are to predict and control the future behaviour of systems and events.

 Terminology